Table of Contents

 Different types of mapping tasks

-Depending on your scene size and capture strategy, Mega provides four types of mapping tasks.
-Create the appropriate task type based on your actual situation:
+Depending on your scene size and collection strategy, Mega provides four types of mapping tasks.
+Please create the corresponding type based on actual conditions:

 Regular single-map task

-• Applicable scenarios: Small to medium-sized scenes, single capture covering the entire scene
+• Applicable scenarios: Small to medium-sized scenes, single collection covering the entire scene

 • Typical cases: Single-floor malls, restaurants, single-floor offices, exhibition halls, parks, etc.